|Rating:||8.3 / 10|

 Sea to Summit makes a range of gaiters and this model is considered to be their top of the line.
 The Event material used to manufacturer these gaiters allows sweat and moisture to vent from the inside of the gaiter but prevents waters penetrating from the outside.
 I have found this to be very effective in all circumstances but obviously with the exception of immersion in water.
 The opening mechanism on these gaiters is velcro and this 50 mm wide opening at the front provides an additional degree of shin protection as well as making it pretty easy to put them on and take them off.
 There are scuff guards on the inside of the ankles that also prevent wear on the gaiters from the opposite boot.
 These gaiters are unisex.

-The underfoot step is robust and also replaceable and as an infrequent gaiter user, I’m still on the original straps even after three years.
+The underfoot step is robust and also replaceable and as an infrequent gaiter user, I’m still on the original straps even after four years.
 The gaiters themselves are fairly lightweight and even my XL version only weigh 379 grams which means you aren’t going to notice the additional weight.
-I can’t speak to how comfortable these are to wear with shorts but even after a long of wear with long pants I still find them very comfortable.
+I can’t speak to how comfortable these are to wear with shorts but even after a long period of wearing them with long pants I still find them very comfortable.

 So if you are after a pair of gaiters for some serious leg protection then you can’t go past the Sea to Summit Quagmire Event Waterproof Gaiters.

-These gaiters are unisex and the European sizes will suit females, the US sizes are mens
+These gaiters are unisex and the European sizing makes more sense for all hikers as mens and women’s footwear is different.
+The US sizes are mens sizings:

 If you have used the Sea to Summit Quagmire Event Waterproof Gaiters or if you have questions, we’d like to hear from you.
 Post your comment or question below